6 min read

 5. The Golden Rule applies to your communication with customers and co-workers

-In an age of social media and unyielding connectivity, it can be easy for us to neglect the importance of being genuine in our conversations.
+In an age of social media and unyielding connectivity, it can be easy for us to neglect the importance of being genuine in our conversations rather than just, say, commenting for better reach.
 In fact, when we don't adhere to this principle of treating others as we would like to be treated ourselves - it could be quite detrimental.

-The Golden Rule isn't just applicable in customer service; it is also a solid guiding principle for any kind of communication.
+The Golden Rule isn't just applicable in customer service; it is also a solid guiding principle for any kind of communication that affects the customer experience.
 This includes not only speaking with your coworkers but also conversing with customers about their concerns or questions.
 If you find yourself suddenly facing adversity at work (e.g., conflict arising over an issue), then it's essential that you remain conciliatory!

 6. Embrace change — and make it happen yourself